Relationship, Marriage, Couple, Individuals & Psychosexual Counselling/Therapy.

 Close to Oxford, Banbury, Witney, Bicester, Kidlington, Gloucestershire, Warwickshire, Oxfordshire.

 In light of the current situation relating to Coronavirus, I want to reassure my existing and new clients that I am taking all necessary measures to to ensure the safety of my clients.

 In order to prevent further spread of the virus I will be offering virtual and telephone counselling sessions as well as face-to-face sessions.

-I use Zoom and FaceTime, I recommend Zoom in my virtual sessions it offers a free (for the client) and easy to use alternative.
+I use Zoom, I recommend Zoom in my virtual sessions it offers a free (for the client) and easy to use alternative.
 A simple link is generated for each session and no information is shared with third parties.
 I will send you an email showing the date and time for your session, and a simple link to click to join.
 All you need is a computer with a microphone and a camera (laptops have these), or a smartphone or other internet enabled device, such as a tablet.

 Online therapy can be just as effective as seeing a clinician in person.
 All the benefits of therapy that you receive when meeting face to face can also be received in a virtual setting.